Lofsöngur

-It is notorious for being extremely challenging to sing, and its strong religious theme has been the source of dispute in contemporary Iceland.

 History

 The late 19th century saw music in Iceland develop and flourish.
 Though many of their initial composers had to study and apply their trade abroad due to insufficient opportunities on offer at home, they were able to bring what they had learned back to Iceland.
 One of these musicians was Sveinbjörn Sveinbjörnsson, who was the first person from his homeland to pursue "an international career as a composer".
 He sojourned in Edinburgh during the early 1870s, and wrote the music for Lofsöngur inside a town house located in the city's New Town in 1874.
 By 1922, the song became so well known and loved throughout Iceland that, in recognition of this, the Althing endowed Sveinbjörnsson with a state pension.
 He was the first composer in the country to be conferred such an honour.

 The lyrical portion of it was penned by Matthías Jochumsson, one of the "best loved poets" in the country who was also a priest.
 Although the commemorative plaque in Edinburgh purports that both the music and lyrics were written there, it is nowadays believed that Jochumsson had in fact produced the latter back in his homeland.
 Much like Sveinbjörnsson, Jochumsson became the first Icelandic poet to be given a state pension.
 The Althing also bestowed on him the title of "National Poet".

 It was written to coincide with the 1874 festivities in honor of one millennium since the Norse first arrived on the island.
 It is for this reason that the full translation of the anthem's title is "The Millennial Hymn of Iceland".
 The song was first played on August 2 of that year, at a service celebrated at Reykjavík Cathedral to commemorate the milestone, with the King of Iceland, Christian IX, in attendance.
 However, the song was not officially adopted as the country's national anthem until 70 years later in 1944, when Icelanders voted in a referendum to end their state's personal union with Denmark and become a republic.